bgarvit01/sshpass-script/README.md

 # sshpass-script

-Written a script to ssh to any machine without a Password, without worrying about changes to public ssh keys
+Written a script to ssh to any machine (with a fixed username and password), without worrying about changes to public ssh keys

 **Script Steps**